Levantine archaeology: Archaeology in Jordan

-Compared to Israel, archaeological knowledge about Jordan (formerly Transjordan) is limited.
-Two universities, the University of Jordan and Yarmouk University, offer archeology studies.
+Compared to Israel, archaeological knowledge about Jordan (formerly Transjordan) remains less thoroughly documented, though it has steadily grown since the 20th century.

+Two universities, the University of Jordan and Yarmouk University, offer archaeology studies.
 Apart from the work of the official antiquities department, there are many foreign-educated professional archaeologists in Jordan, working on dozens of field projects.
 Findings have been published in the four-volume Studies in the History and Archaeology of Jordan (1982–1992).

+Among the most influential initiatives is the Madaba Plains Project (MPP), launched in the early 1980s to continue research in the region between Amman and Madaba.
+MPP’s excavations at Tall Hisban, Tall Jalul and associated survey areas have engaged over 2,000 students and volunteers over five decades; making it Jordan’s longest‑running archaeological effort.
+Other regional projects include the Gadara region and Tall Zira'a excavations, ongoing since the 2000s.
+These examine more than 5,000 years of human settlement, using systematic geophysical prospection, survey, excavations and archaeometric analyses of pottery, glass and agricultural remains.

+Multi‑disciplinary research in areas such as Wadi Zarqa, Hisma and Wadi Hammieh has produced lithic assemblages from the Lower, Middle, and Late Palaeolithic periods.
+Prehistoric faunal remains, including elephant teeth, have been associated with Acheulean tools dating back to the Early Pleistocene.
+More than thirty new Late Acheulean and Middle Palaeolithic sites continue to be studied, especially in southern Jordan.
+The Murayghat site in the Madaba region (sometimes called “Jordan’s Stonehenge”) spans from the Neolithic to Islamic periods (c.
+8000 BCE to 1500 CE).
+It features dolmens, standing stones, ritual landscapes, stone circles and domestic structures, investigated under the Ritual Landscapes of Murayghat Project directed by the University of Copenhagen since 2014.
+Finds include Early Bronze Age pottery, stone tools and architectural remains.

+The Department of Antiquities maintains a national system, JADIS (Jordanian Antiquities Database and Information System), which has catalogued over 8,600 known archaeological sites as of the mid‑1990s.
+Combined with Geographic Information Systems, photogrammetry, aerial imagery and CAD technologies, JADIS supports both heritage management and academic research.

 Archaeology in Lebanon

 Important sites in Lebanon dating to the Neanderthal period include Adloun, Chekka Jdidé, El-Masloukh, Ksar Akil, Nahr Ibrahim and Naame.
 Byblos is a well-known archaeological site, a Phoenician seaport, where the tomb of Ahiram is believed to be located.
 An ancient Phoenician inscription on the tomb dates to between the 13th and 10th centuries BCE.
 Byblos, as well as archaeological sites in Baalbek, Tyre, Sidon, and Tripoli, contain artifacts indicating the presence of libraries dating back to the period of Classical antiquity.